Świętoszów: History

 In the Early Middle Ages the region was inhabited by the Bobrzanie tribe, one of the Slavic Lechitic tribes, and it became part of the emerging Polish state under its first historic ruler Mieszko I in the 10th century.
 Probably in the 14th century a forge was established at the site of the village, however the village itself was founded after 1550.

 In the 1898 the German Army created a large training ground (de) here.
 In World War I it was the site of a large prisoner-of-war camp for Russian soldiers.
 After 1919, Polish Silesian insurgents were held in the camp.
-In August 1939 the ground was the scene of a military air disaster (de) when 13 Stuka dive bombers of the Luftwaffe flew into the ground in low-lying cloud.
+In August 1939 the ground was the scene of the 1939 Neuhammer disaster, a military air disaster when 13 Stuka dive bombers of the Luftwaffe flew into the ground in low-lying cloud.
 In 1941 the Bergmann Battalion and Nachtigall Battalion trained in Neuhammer.
 In World War II another POW camp Stalag VIII-E was built here, to house Polish and French prisoners.
 In 1942 they were replaced with Soviet prisoners, and the camp was placed under the administration of Stalag VIII-C near Żagań.
 At least 50,000 Soviet prisoners died here from disease, starvation and inhumane treatment, the last 200 of them killed as traitors after the war by the NKVD.
 A Red Army base until 1992, today it is the site of a Polish Army base, and since January 2017 also the NATO forces.